y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Dec 16, 2022</time> Been a while.
+Continued with the Budget App Project and I plan to just finish my Python certification before the end of the year (and early next year, try to finish databases).

 - <time>Nov 26, 2022</time> "Continued" with the Budget App Project.

 - <time>Nov 18, 2022</time> Continued with the Budget App Project.